TatyanaYarush/tech-blog/README.md

 </p>

+## :raising_hand: Author
+Written by Tatyana Yarushin student in full stack web development in the Coding Bootcamp course at Carleton University

+**I hope you found something interesting!** :scroll:

 ## Questions
-For any additional information or questions find us at:
+:question: For any additional information or questions find me at:

 Tatyana